danielamar101/motherstream/README.md

 # Motherstream

-The Motherstream is a streaming server with a queuing mechanism for incoming RTMP streams.
-It handles stream connections, serves as a queue manager for ffmpeg re-streaming, and provides some administrative endpoints for monitoring and control.
+The Motherstream hosts a containeried frontend and backend.
+The backend is responsible for RTMP hooks that are triggered upon a request to stream to [SRS](https://github.com/ossrs/srs).
+The frontend allows users to create an account that generates them a stream key.
+That stream key can then be used to authenticate to the motherstream stream queue.
+Once a user is in the front of the queue, the user's stream is forwarded to a streaming platform.
+(TODO: Multistream across platforms)

-It is intended to be used in conjunction with nginx on a linux machine, and was originally designed to assist with automated stream management for livestreams.
+It is designed to assist with automated stream management for livestreams where multiple users can export to one stream, almost entirely uninterrupted.

 ## Table of Contents